aadilhasan/mini-js/README.md

 ## installation

-To use it you can install using ###'npm install --save mini-js' or use this CDN 'https://cdn.jsdelivr.net/npm/mini-js/build/mini.min.js";
+To use it you can install using **npm install --save mini-js** or use this CDN **https://cdn.jsdelivr.net/npm/mini-js/build/mini.min.js**